 The Synthetix DAO provides funds for entities advancing the network’s improvement and development.

-Synthetix gives users exposure to a wide range of crypto and non-crypto assets in a decentralized, permissionless, and censorship-resistant manner.
+Synthetix exposes users to a wide range of crypto and non-crypto assets in a decentralised, permissionless, and censorship-resistant manner.

 Dynamics Of Trading SNX Crypto

-In terms of Synthetix dynamism, all synths that are created through investors staking SNX tokens are supported by a 600% collateralization ratio that is evaluated through community governance.
-Stakers manually manage their ratio on Mintr by minting sUSD if the value is too high and burning sUSD if the value appears too low.
+In terms of Synthetix dynamism, all synths created through investors staking SNX tokens are supported by a 600% collateralisation ratio evaluated through community governance.
+Stakers manually manage their ratio on Mintr by minting sUSD if the value is too high and burning sUSD if it appears too low.

-Since the total debt of the system is dispersed in this way, the stakers act as a pooled counterparty to trades.
+Since the total debt of the system is dispersed, the stakers act as a pooled counterparty to trades.
 In essence, users do not need counterparties when they exchange synths but instead convert them directly through a smart contract.
 This system avoids counterparty risks together with slippage and ensures that there is sufficient liquidity for trading.

-Exchange fees are dispersed in terms of the amount of debt that each user has issued.
-Linking rewards to the collateralization ratio ascertains that synths are sufficiently backed by collateral at all times.
-If users desire to un-stake their SNX tokens, they will need to burn sUSD.
+Exchange fees are dispersed regarding the amount of debt each user has issued.
+Linking rewards to the collateralisation ratio ascertains that synths are sufficiently backed by collateral at all times.
+If users desire to un-stake their SNX tokens, they need to burn sUSD.

-Due to the debt pool that is prone to fluctuations, users may need to burn more or less sUSD than they originally minted.
+Due to the debt pool being prone to fluctuations, users may need to burn more or less sUSD than they originally minted.